Universality and Critical Exponents of the Fermion Sign Problem: Discussion and Outlook

 For the case of the quantum phase transitions we have investigated, we demonstrated \textit{numerically} that this quantity satisfies the scaling ansatz in the vicinity of the quantum critical point, i.e., $\langle {\cal S}_\sigma\rangle = g(uL^{1/\nu}, L_\tau/L^z)$.
 Consequently, the difference in free energy densities reads:

 From Fig.~\ref{fig:scaling_hc}(d), we notice that $g(uL^{1/\nu}, L_\tau/L^z)$ goes from 1 to 0 when $u\simeq 0$, consequently $\Delta f $ shows a departure from zero at this same point.
-That is, the difference in free energy densities, initially zero in the non-interacting regime and in the weakly correlated one, turns finite when approaching the Mott phase, as if the free energy densities of the models with probability distributions $\rho^\prime$ and $\rho$ undergo a `transition' to distinct values.
+That is, the difference in free energy densities, initially zero in the non-interacting regime and in the weakly correlated one, turns finite when approaching the Mott phase as if the free energy densities of the models with probability distributions $\rho^\prime$ and $\rho$ undergo a `transition' to distinct values.
 Finally, as we fix the ratio $L_\tau/L^z =a$,

 Figures \ref{fig:Delta_scaling}(a) and \ref{fig:Delta_scaling}(b) summarize this reasoning for the SU(2) honeycomb Hubbard model, showing the scaling of the difference of free energy densities, where we emphasize that $\Delta F \equiv \Delta f \cdot L^{D+z}$ \textit{is} a function of the interaction strength~\footnote{From a historic perspective on the study of the sign problem in DQMC it is easy to see how this was missed: in both the one-dimensional and two-dimensional square lattice Hubbard models, the critical interaction is $U_c/t = 0^+$, hence at any finite interaction the difference in free energy densities is positive.
 The honeycomb Hubbard model (and perhaps others with $U_c > 0$) is unique in this aspect in that it allows one to precisely understand the regime where the free energy densities of the two systems differentiate (start to diverge), and its relation to the onset of the ordered phase.}.
 Similar logic applies to the Ionic Hubbard model [Figs.~\ref{fig:Delta_scaling}(c) and \ref{fig:Delta_scaling}(d)], in spite of the partial weights no longer being trivially related.
-That is, within the band-insulating regime, the difference in free energy $\Delta F$ of the two distributions is zero, deviating from each other once the the correlated metal phase at $U = U_c$ is approached.
+That is, within the band-insulating regime, the difference in free energy $\Delta F$ of the two distributions is zero, deviating from each other once the correlated metal phase at $U = U_c$ is approached.
+This confirms the critical behavior we numerically observe for these models derives from the non-analyticity of the partition function in the critical point [Eq.~\eqref{eq:proof1}] that becomes imprinted in the average (spin-resolved) sign.